About

 Explore news stories, media mentions, and announcements covering events, awards, and accomplishments at Keyman.

-View a recorded lecture from our speaker series.
+View a recording from our most recent event.

 The Turkish studies and language community at Northwestern is interdisciplinary, extending from the Buffett Institute for Global Affairs to the Block Museum of Art.